 How are the Antidepressants used in a Medication Management Plans

 Typically, my first line of antidepressant medications are the SNRI class of which there are several drugs available.
 These often begin to take effect in two to four weeks and are effective often 70% of the time.
 If the patient is not responding well to these, I will move to an SSRI and then if necessary possibly consider augmentation with another medication or move to the tricyclics.
 In recent years at my psychiatry practice in Scottsdale, I have also resorted to using MAOI, which has shown some efficacy.
 It is important to understand medication management with respect to augmentation as well as using some of the older medications.
 Some patients that are considered treatment refractory can benefit from augmentation or the use of the older TCA and MAOI.
 If you want to find a psychiatrist in Scottsdale or Phoenix psychiatrist, please contact me through this website or call me to set an appointment.
 As a policy, I leave all options on the table with regards to treatment because of the effectiveness and variety of the medications and therapies that are available today.
 Someone suffering from depression should seek treatment to have a resolution of their condition.
 New research is showing us that the sooner psychiatric illnesses are treated from the onset, the more efficacious generally the treatment and the less risk of developing treatment refractory depression in the future.
 The bottom line is that it is important to seek help.
 There are many options available to treat depression and I have just been talking about medications here.
-Following is a link to a good website that will explain in greater detail the antidepressant medications in the four categories that I have briefly discussed in this article.
 Additionally I have posted articles on other treatments for depression such as Vagal Nerve Stimulation, and TMS.